 And third, how can we make government more open and accountable?
 An informed citizenry is central to our representative form of government.
 But it seems the government’s usual practice has become non-disclosure, whether through over-classification of information, resistance to legitimate Freedom of Information requests, or other efforts to conceal government activities.
 We are working to improve government transparency and oversight.

-TCP was established in 1997 by Virginia “Ginny” Sloan, who continues today as president and a member of its Board of Directors.
+TCP was established in 1997 by Virginia “Ginny” Sloan, who served as president and a member of its Board of Directors for 20 years and now sits on the Board of Directors for the Project On Government Oversight.
 Concerned about the proliferation of proposals to amend the Constitution in the late nineties, Ms. Sloan reached out to esteemed individuals from the private, non-profit and government sectors, to solicit support for a new initiative to safeguard the constitutional amendment process.
-A Who’s Who of lawyers, judges, scholars and policymakers—representing a remarkable breadth of ideological and political diversity—agreed to participate, producing a seminal report, “Great and Extraordinary Occasions: Developing Guidelines for Constitutional Change,” which still serves as a primer on the constitutional amendment process.
+A “who’s who” of lawyers, judges, scholars and policymakers—representing a remarkable breadth of ideological and political diversity—agreed to participate, producing a seminal report, “Great and Extraordinary Occasions: Developing Guidelines for Constitutional Change,” which still serves as a primer on the constitutional amendment process.
 Based on this initial success, we apply that same consensus-based model to a variety of other constitutional issues.

 In December 2017, TCP officially became a project of the Project On Government Oversight–a nonpartisan, independent government watchdog that has worked for over 36 years to hold both Republican and Democratic administrations and Congress accountable to the people and our democratic ideals.
 Sarah Turberville is the director of The Constitution Project at POGO.